7 Ways to Make Your Non-Surgical Scoliosis Improvement Last

 Notice the yellow arrow where we see a spike in the size of the patient’s curve.
 This is where the patient experienced their rapid adolescent growth spurt.
 To make the changes last, we need to continue the treatment all the way to the finish line, which usually is when the child is done growing (checkered flag).

-3. Neutralize the root cause of your scoliosis.
+Neutralize the root cause of your scoliosis to maximize your non-surgical scoliosis improvement.
 In other words, “Get rid of the driving force” that makes the spine want to coil down into a larger scoliosis.

 That driving force, in most cases, can be identified and treated.
-Usually, this is due to a short or tight spinal cord.2–5 Special neuro-elongation methods can be used to lengthen the short spinal cord safely, thus freeing up the spine to extend back into a straighter alignment.
+Usually, this is due to a short or tight spinal cord.2–5 Special neuro-elongation methods can be used to lengthen the short spinal cord safely, thus freeing up the spine to extend back into a straighter alignment and allowing for a greater scoliosis curve reduction.
 When the driving force of the scoliosis is completely neutralized and the spine has been held straight for a solid period of time, a stable improvement can be attained.

 Scoliosis gets worse the fastest when a child’s spine is at its highest rate of growth6, however, this is also true in reverse; when a child’s spine is held straight during growth some of our fastest curve reductions are seen.
 The bones can be more easily shaped and molded back into their desired (straight) shape.
 Once a growing spine is held straight, like a green twig, it will soon turn into a strong branch which resists future change.